viskell/viskell/README.md

     mvn package

-Java 8, GHC and QuickCheck are required.
+Java(FX) 8u40 or newer, GHC and QuickCheck are required.
 Importing as a Maven project into any Java IDE should also work.

 You can also download a [pre-built binary jar archive](https://github.com/viskell/viskell/releases/download/nlfp-day-demo/viskell-0.1.jar).